nikhresna/_Aurror/README.md

 # _Aurror
 Gradient mixin' library

+## Lines of infinity in a single line
 It has come to my concern that many developers have problem to find perfect color for gradients, and many designers have problems in coding.
 This _Aurror lets them create gradients in seconds while keeping colors seamless and coding dry.

 * Required SASS runnin' for use.